The JMS API Programming Model

 A message producer is an object created by a session and is used for sending messages to a destination.
 The PTP form of a message producer implements the

-interface.
-The pub/sub form implements theTopicPublisher
+QueueSenderinterface.
+The pub/sub form implements theTopicPublisherinterface.

 For example, you use a